Larder Love

 How long will this chutney keep?

-Chutney has a good shelf life.
-Just keep it in a cool dark place and it’s good for up to a year.
+Chutney has a good shelf life and this pinapple chutney will keep for up to a year in a cool cupboard.
 Once opened store in the fridge and use within a month.

 How to serve pineapple chutney

-This amazing chutney is just perfect with a curry.
+This amazing sweet pineapple chutney is just perfect with a curry.
 It goes great with BBQ and burgers.

 Stuff some into a pitta with chicken or pork.